 Distance approx. 50 km; driving time approx. 1 h

 Your transfer driver will welcome you at Windhoek airport and take you to Vondelhof Guest House.
 Depending on your arrival time in Namibia, you have some time to relax and freshen up before you meet your guide in the afternoon.
-You spend the afternoon on a city tour, exploring Windhoek: Christ Church, Alte Feste and museum, Tintenpalast and Independence Avenue, formerly known as Kaiserstraße.
+You spend the afternoon on a city tour, exploring Windhoek: Christ Church, Tintenpalast, Independence Avenue and many more.
 Dinner will be served at Joe’s Beerhouse (optional).
 You will overnight at Vondelhof Guest House.